Voting & Elections

-You may request your local election officials to tell you about any voting aids, voting assistance, and absentee ballot procedures that are available.
+You may request additional information from your County Clerk’s office about voting aids, voting assistance, and absentee ballot procedures available to you.

-All polling locations are equipped with ballot marking devices that are equipped for special accommodations for hearing, visual, physical and other disabilities.
-This provides voters the opportunity to independently vote a ballot in complete privacy.
+All polling locations are equipped with accessible voting equipment that are equipped for special accommodations for hearing, visual, physical, and other disabilities.
+Accessible voting equipment provides the opportunity to independently vote a ballot in complete privacy.
 This terminal marks the voter’s selections on paper that becomes their ballot.
-Voters can select their choices using a touch screen.
-Personal adaptives may also be used to assist voters in making their selections.
+Voters can select their choices using a touch screen, headphones, and other types of equipment available to assist voters in making their selections.
 The completed ballot is then fed into a tabulator, which scans and records the votes.